Stacey Morrison: Biography

-In 1990, when Morrison was 18 years old, she landed her first role on the popular New Zealand children's show What Now.
-However she is better known as a host on the TV show Mai Time during the late 1990s.
-In 2002, Morrison was nominated for her work on Mai Time in the Best Presenter category at the 2002 TV Guide New Zealand Television Awards.
+When Daniels was 18 years old, she landed her first television role, on the popular New Zealand children's show What Now.
+She went on to be a host on the TV show Mai Time during the late 1990s.
+In 2002, Daniels was nominated for her work on Mai Time in the Best Presenter category at the 2002 TV Guide New Zealand Television Awards.
 She has also hosted radio shows on Mai FM, Flava and Classic Hits FM.

+Daniels married Te Karere presenter Scotty Morrison in Rotorua on 7 January 2006.
+They have three children together.

-In 2009, Morrison signed on to co-host a new version of the hit show It's in the Bag, with Pio Terei on Māori Television.
+In 2009, Stacey Morrison signed on to co-host a new version of the hit show It's in the Bag, with Pio Terei on Māori Television.

 Morrison is an advocate and educator of Māori language and has co-written several Māori language books for learners.
 Morrison learnt Māori language as an adult.
 In February 2020, Morrison was appointed cultural advisor for the Australian soap opera Home and Away after a Māori family joined the cast of the show.